 - Attendees will gain knowledge of different open innovation strategies, understand how government agencies are using them to engage citizens and external stakeholders and consider how they may be able to use them as part of their own work.

-- Attendees will be able to explain the different purposes that open innovation strategies can be used to achieve.
+- Attendees will be able to explain the different purposes of open innovation strategies.

 - Attendees will be able to identify actions they can take when designing, implementing and assessing an open innovation initiative.
 This includes practical steps that could be followed when considering and using open innovation strategies.